sveltekit-i18n/lib/docs/README.md

 ```

-...you can use later in your definitions like this:
+...can be used in the definitions like this:

 ```hbs
 {{placeholder:eqAbs; key1:value1; key2:value2; default:defaultValue;}}